RosettaCommons/documentation/rosetta_basics/MPI.md

 The location of MPI libraries and headers need to be specified in the file `main/source/tools/build/site.settings`.
 There are a number of examples for various clusters in that directory in the `main/source/tools/build/site.settings.*` files. `main/source/tools/build/site.settings.topsail` is a good starting point.
 Simply copy it to `main/source/tools/build/site.settings`.
 Further adjustment may be needed.

+### Installing MPI itself
+We cannot support installing MPI itself on all possible systems, but for Linux systems, the package `openmpi-bin` is usually the right place to start.

 ## Running Rosetta with MPI

 ### Launching MPI jobs